walkerk1980/LSW/CONTRIBUTING.md

 9) Once the trace is done collecting, click `Stop Debugging` and close Windbg

 10) Go to the folder where the trace was collected, and locate the .run file.
-It should look like: `wslservice*.run`
+It should look like: `lswservice*.run`

 11) Share that file on the issue